-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs AACSB: Analytic thinking

-- 15) Which of the following are separate flows in the circular flow model? - A) the flow of goods and the flow of services - B) the flow of costs and the flow of revenue - C) the flow of income earned from the sale of resources and the flow of expenditures on goods and services. - D) the flow of income received by households and the flow of tax revenues paid by households
+- 18) Which of the following are separate flows in the circular flow model? - A) the flow of goods and the flow of services - B) the flow of costs and the flow of revenue - C) the flow of income earned from the sale of resources and the flow of expenditures on goods and services. - D) the flow of income received by households and the flow of tax revenues paid by households

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

-- 16) Which of the following statements about a simple circular flow model is false? - A) Producers are buyers in the factor market and sellers in the product market. - B) Households are neither buyers nor sellers in the input market. - C) Producers are buyers in the factor market. - D) Households are sellers in the product market.
+- 19) Which of the following statements about a simple circular flow model is false? - A) Producers are buyers in the factor market and sellers in the product market. - B) Households are neither buyers nor sellers in the input market. - C) Producers are buyers in the factor market. - D) Households are sellers in the product market.